 HSPRD successfully represented five women who were denied employment as City of Chicago paramedics due to a discriminatory physical test.
 After successfully representing the women in the Seventh Circuit Court of Appeals, judgement was entered in our clients’ favor.
 Several of the women were instated, and all recovered significant damages in the form of back pay and pension benefits.

-Under the current presidential administration, our attorneys have filed amicus briefs across the country on behalf of law enforcement leaders who believe enforcing punitive immigration policies erodes community trust in police.
+Under the Trump presidential administration, our attorneys have filed amicus briefs across the country on behalf of law enforcement leaders who believe enforcing punitive immigration policies erodes community trust in police.
 We also advised the U.S. Conference of Mayors regarding the legal status of municipal ordinances on sanctuary cities.
 HSPRD attorneys drafted some of the first such ordinances in the nation.

 We have represented clients in individual and group claims before the U.S. Equal Employment Opportunity Commission, the Illinois Department of Human Rights, the Cook County Commission on Human Relations, the City of Chicago Commission on Human Relations, the U.S. Department of Education Office for Civil Rights, and state and federal courts.